 The Admission Committee will make a decision on your application only

 after all the required materials have been received.
-The priority deadline for fall semester admission is January 10, and applicants who wish to be considered for a Dean's Scholarship must submit a complete application packet by January 10.
+Applicants who wish to be considered for the Dean's Scholarship should

 Parsons graduate programs use a self-managed application process.
 Submit your application online.
 Mail any supplemental application materials, preferably in a single packet, to the Office of Admission.
 Include a materials cover sheet (PDF), which can be downloaded from the supplemental forms section of the online application.

-Applicants must submit the following to the Office of Admission.
+Applicants must submit the following items to the Office of Admission.